dylski/PaperPiAI/README.md

 -----

-## ⚙️ Button Monitor and Image Cycling (`display_button.py`)
+## Button Control for Image Cycling and Shutdown (`display_button.py`)

-The `display_button.py` script provides a **low-CPU, kernel-level** method for monitoring the physical buttons attached to your Inky display.
+The `display_button.py` script monitors the physical buttons attached to your Inky display.
 It allows you to cycle through your processed images, select specific ones, and execute a shutdown command without needing to access a desktop or SSH session.

-### Key Features

-  * **Efficient Monitoring:** Uses the modern Linux **`gpiod`** library for event-driven GPIO monitoring, ensuring **minimal CPU load** while waiting for a button press.
-  * **Image Cycling:** The script manages the list of generated PNG files (excluding the active `output.png`) and uses `shutil.copy2` to preserve file timestamps, enabling reliable cycling through images chronologically.
-  * **External Rendering:** After an image is selected, the script automatically calls your main `display_picture.py` program to render the new `output.png` file to the e-paper display.

 ### Button Functionality